aker-cl/utilesJS/README.md

 See the full documentation in <a href="https://utilesjs.neocities.org" target="_blank">utilesjs.neocities.org</a> (Periodic update)

+ATTENTION: Both the structure, functionality and documentation of some utilities may have changes before version 1.0.0, which will be stable and from then on, the structures and documentation of possible new features will be the same.

 Current development:
-- animationUtiles.js + documentation
+- animationPrototypes.js + documentation

 Next development:
-- animationPrototypes.js
 - update cssTools

 ## Release Notes

+### v0.5.0 - Aug 31, 2023

+- Add scrollTransition function to eventsUtiles.js
+- Add animationUtiles.js and animationUtiles.d.ts

 ### v0.4.0 - Aug 23, 2023
-- add eventUtiles.js and eventUtiles.d.ts
+- Add eventUtiles.js and eventUtiles.d.ts
 - Fix simulateKeyPress in prototypes

 ### v0.3.4 - Aug 22, 2023

-- prototype "simulateKeyPress" is separated into prototype of input and textarea
+- Prototype "simulateKeyPress" is separated into prototype of input and textarea

 ### v0.3.3 - Aug 21, 2023

-- add some folders and files to .npmignore
+- Add some folders and files to .npmignore

 ### v0.3.2 - Aug 21, 2023